VinithaVarghese/DATA-1202-FINAL-ASSIGNMENT/README.md

 The age group most prone to depression is 60-64, and their exercise habit is low.

 **Repository Structure**
-data: Contains the raw datasets used for analysis.
+DATASETS: Contains the raw datasets used for analysis including fact table and dimension table.
-notebooks: SQL code snippets for analysis stored in text files.
+SCREENSHOTS: SQL code snippets for analysis stored in text files.
 README.md: The file you're currently reading, which provides an overview of the project.
+CODE: The scripts used for ETL process.
 **How to Run**
 To replicate the analysis and generate insights:
 Set up your database and load the "patient health and diet" and "patient profile" datasets.